 Additionally, since AI can process data 1000x’s faster than humans, it can provide medical professionals with real-time insights into their patients’ conditions that they might not have had access to before.

 Finally, using AI-enabled robots for surgery eliminates human error during the operation itself and makes the entire process much quicker overall.

-Cons of AI in Healthcare
+Cons and Challenges of AI in Healthcare

 While there are obvious benefits associated with using AI in healthcare, there are also risks to consider.
 For example, since machines don’t have the same level of intuition or problem solving abilities that humans do, they may miss important details when making decisions related to patient care or treatment plans.

 “I think one of the other dangers of AI in healthcare is that it is meant to do basic things, like process automation and answering so-called basic questions.
 However, patient care cannot be treated like a basic question.” – John (CareTalk)

 Additionally, if an algorithm is programmed incorrectly or if there is bias built into an algorithm’s training data set, this could lead to incorrect decisions being made about patients’ health or treatments that could potentially be harmful.
 Finally, if algorithms become too reliant on machine learning techniques such as deep learning networks then they may become difficult for medical personnel to understand how decisions were arrived at—making it difficult for them to adjust treatments accordingly should something go wrong during a procedure or treatment plan execution.